jimfinnis/Gorm/README.md

 it's git@github.com:jimfinnis/Gorm.git).
 Then it should be just all the defaults.

+You may find that all the source directories for the subpackages have been added separately, causing errors.
+Resolve this by
+1) right click on the project and select Properties
+2) Java Build Path
+3) Source
+4) remove the Gorm/src directory
+5) add it again.

 You'll then also need to add the appropriate bukkit jar to the class path.
-Right click on the project, select Properties, Java Build Path, and add the jar as an external.
+Again from the Java Build Path, this time the Libraries tab, add the jar using Add External JARs.

-When all the errors have gone away, make a Gorm directory in your craftbukkit plugin directory. use File/Export JAR to export the built jar to this new directory, calling it Gorm.jar.
-Also copy the plugin.yml from this project to the new directory.
+When all the errors have gone away, export the plugin using File/Export.../Java/Export JAR.
+Make sure you include plugin.yml and export it to the craftbukkit plugins directory.

 The turtle